steadystatedefi/steady-state-data-analysis-repo/README.md

 # Steady State Preliminary Exploit Analysis

-The official [Steady State (SST)](https://steadystate.finance/) data analysis notebook is a primal iteration of [multivariate statistical analysis](https://github.com/steadystatedefi) conducted by the Steady State Finance software development team.
-Throughout this analysis we can answer questions exclusive to the Decentralized Finance industry's exploit patterns and proclivities.
+The official [Steady State Finance (SST)](https://steadystate.finance/) data analysis notebook is a collection of [multivariate statistical analysis](https://github.com/steadystatedefi) conducted by the Steady State Finance software development team.
+Throughout this analysis, we have answered questions exclusive to the decentralized finance(DeFi) industry's exploit patterns and proclivities based on data dating back to 2016.
+There is no agreed upon date for the inception of the DeFi industry, but the Etheruem launch in 2015 spearheaded protocols such as Maker and others to launch and generate what we now know as DeFi industry.

 ## Risk Analysis Database v1 — beta (updated 08-23-2021)